amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 Shadow_Masks
 ```

-* Add the following recommended core overrides section to `MiSTer.ini` in the root of your MiSTer dile system -- these settings are further explained in the Video Modes section:
+* Add the following recommended core overrides section to `MiSTer.ini` in the root of your MiSTer file system -- these settings are further explained in the Video Modes section:

 ```
 [minimig]